Sufficient condition for root reconstruction by parsimony on binary trees with general weights: Deterministic weights

 \subsection{Controlling $\GG$- and $\FF$-values}

-In the first lemma, we express the $\GG$-value at the root as a function of the $\GG$- and $\FF$-values above an arbitrary cutset. \begin{lemma}[Controlling the root with a cutset] For any cutset $\cutset'$ in $\tree^\cutset$, it holds that
+In the first lemma, we express the $\GG$-value at the root as a function of the $\GG$- and $\FF$-values above an arbitrary cutset.
+Recall that $s(z)$ is the sibling of $z$. \begin{lemma}[Controlling the root with a cutset] For any cutset $\cutset'$ in $\tree^\cutset$, it holds that